-If you’re looking for Orange County hiking trails for families, Joe Anzenberger from OC Explorer is the one to ask.
+If you’re looking for Orange County hiking trails for families, Joe Anzenberger of OC Explorer is the one to ask.
 Joe covered Nature Preserves and Wildlife Sanctuaries, as well as Nature and Interpretive Centers for us last year.
-Here are some trails to help you “Get Outside and Explore Nature More“ in 2010.
-Happy New Year!
+Here are some trails to help you “Get Outside and Explore Nature More.”

 If you want to take a hike with your kids in a relatively safe place, many cities maintain their own off-pavement trails that traverse open spaces, wildlife corridors or undeveloped areas.
 These trails may be in the middle of a city, but they have a back country feel.
 They’re typically only a few miles long, but they are still worth a visit.

 I do a lot of trail running and am familiar with just about every trail in the county.
 I do not recommend taking children on any of the “wilderness” trails in the county, including those maintained by Orange County Parks or the Cleveland National Forest.
 These would be the trails that are truly back country types.
 A false sense of security can easily be felt because the trails can look so inviting and so well-maintained.
 However, take my word for it that there are just too many ways for a child to get hurt out there and it is not worth the risk until they are old enough to understand the dangers.

 With that said, there are still plenty of other safe trails that you can have a lot of fun hiking on and interacting with children on the scenery and environment.
 Here are a few examples: